mdubinko/propgraph/README.md

     print(f"Deleted {deleted} inactive users")
 ```

+## Security Note

+PropGraph is designed for **trusted environments**.
+Before production use with sensitive data or untrusted input, review [SECURITY_AUDIT.md](SECURITY_AUDIT.md) for security considerations including path validation, encryption options, and resource monitoring.
+Use `graph.resource_stats()` to monitor database size and entity counts.

 ## Logging Configuration

 PropGraph uses Python's standard logging module and respects your application's logging configuration.
 As a library, PropGraph does not configure handlers or formatters - it only emits log messages that your application controls.